fluffy-gato/gatofetch/README.md

-# gatofetch, a succesor to litefetch with a cute kitten!
+# gatofetch, succesor to litefetch with a cute kitten!

 gatofetch is a succesor to litefetch made in go